-3.1 Validating Filtering Requests
+B. Validating Filtering Requests

 As described so far, an attacker could contact a border manager and request a malicious filter.
-A nonce exchange suffices to avoid this: on receipt of a filter request, the border manager sends a random nonce back to the filter manager, and only installs the filter when it gets the nonce echoed back.
-This serves to validate that the IP address of the FM is not spoofed (of course this is not strictly necessary if the true source bit is set in the request, but as Internet paths are asymmetric we cannot count on this being the case, and the extra validation is cheap in any event).
+A nonce exchange suffices to avoid this.
+On receipt of a filter request, the border manager sends a random nonce back to the filter manager, and only installs the filter when it gets the nonce echoed back.
+This serves to validate that the IP address of the FM is not spoofed (of course this is not strictly necessary if the true source bit is set in the filtering request, but as Internet paths are asymmetric we cannot count on this being the case, and the extra validation is cheap).

 Validating the FM's IP address is not sufficient though: it is also necessary to validate that this particular FM is authorized to request a filter for this particular destination IP address.
-In essence we need the reverse mapping table from that by which the FM discovers the BM's address, and the same peer-to-peer distribution of digitally signed mappings can be used to distribute it.
-Likely the CAs for these signatures will be the RIRs, as they already handle IP address allocations to ISPs.
-It is worth noting that nonce exchange will not stop an attacker on the path between the border manager and the filter manager; however the additional risks are minimal as a compromised router can already filter the traffic by simply dropping it.
+In essence we need the reverse mapping table from the one used by the FM to discover the BM's address.
+The same peer-topeer distribution of digitally signed mappings can be used to distribute these reverse mappings too.
+Likely the certification authorities for these signatures will be the Regional Internet Registries (RIRs), as they already handle IP address allocations to ISPs.
+It is worth noting that the nonce exchange will not stop an attacker on the path between the BM and the FM; however the additional risks are minimal as a compromised router can already filter the traffic by simply dropping it.

 With this in place, upon receiving a filtering request the border manager will inspect its source IP address.
 If the mapping between this address and the destination address of the actual filter exists in the set of mappings distributed using the peer-to-peer network, then the BM will issue a nonce.
-This nonce will reach the FM, which will echo it if it had, in fact, issued a filtering request.
-Finally, the BM will contact the appropriate border patrols to block the unwanted traffic.